Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 If You Walk With Me Now, I Can Still Become Whole and can overcome my Screen addiction as a child

-If you are reading this and your heart feels heavy, please know this was never meant to hurt you.
-It was meant to reach you.
-I am not writing this to accuse you of failing me.
-I am writing this because I still believe in you—and because I still need you.
+If you are reading this and your heart feels heavy, please understand that I never intended harm.
+My words aim to reach you, not wound you.
+I am not here to accuse you of failure.
+I write because faith in you still lives within me—and because I still need you.

-Childhood does not end when habits are formed.
-Kids and Screen addiction is hot topic but no one thinks of the logic behind it.
-It does not expire when mistakes are made.
+Childhood does not end when habits form.
+People talk a lot about kids and screen addiction, but few question the logic behind it.
+Childhood does not end when people make mistakes either.
 I am still growing.
 My brain is still flexible.
 My heart is still open.
-What I learned can be unlearned. and missing things can still be given.
-What was replaced by screens can be slowly replaced again—by presence, patience, and people.
+I can unlearn what I learned.
+You can still give what I missed.
+We can slowly replace what screens took away—with presence, patience, and real people.

 I will not change overnight.
 Please don’t expect that.
-I will struggle when screens are reduced and will resist when silence returns.
+I will struggle when you reduce screens, and I will resist when silence returns.
 May be i will feel uncomfortable when boredom comes back.
 That does not mean you are doing it wrong.
 It means healing has started.

 Walk with me through this discomfort.
 Sit with me in my unease.
 Let me feel real emotions—even the hard ones.
 Teach me how to talk instead of swipe, how to wait instead of scroll, how to connect instead of escape.
 Let me rebuild my world brick by brick, moment by moment.